ibm-cloud-docs/apps/best-practice.md

 Extracting environment-specific dependencies into a set of property files is an improvement, but it’s still inadequate.
 The best practice is to use an external service registry to resolve service endpoints, or delegate the entire routing function to a service bus or a load balancer with a virtual name.

-## Build your app using a multi-region architecture
+## Build your app by using a multi-region architecture
 {: #multiregion}

 Run multiple instances to avoid downtime in a single region, but to deliver an even more robust application, consider a multi-region architecture.